freedomofpress/securedrop-docs/docs/admin/installation/intro_for_admins.rst

 .. _`Netgate blog`: https://www.netgate.com/blog/
 .. _`pfSense Upgrade Docs`: https://docs.netgate.com/pfsense/en/latest/install/upgrade-guide.html

-Updates: Workstations
+Updates: workstations
 ^^^^^^^^^^^^^^^^^^^^^

 SecureDrop Workstation includes an updater application that runs automatically on startup, checks for Qubes and SecureDrop updates, and prompts the user to apply them if found.
 Given the sensitive nature of the system, it is critical that updates are applied when available.
 Administrators should ensure that users are aware of this requirement, and should periodically check to ensure that the system is up to date.

 .. _monitoring_ossec:

-Monitoring OSSEC Alerts
+Monitoring OSSEC alerts
 -----------------------

 SecureDrop uses OSSEC to monitor the servers for unusual activity caused by system configuration issues or security breaches.
 The admin should decrypt and read all OSSEC alerts.
 Report any suspicious events to FPF through the `SecureDrop Support Portal`_.
 See the :doc:`OSSEC Guide </admin/reference/ossec_alerts>` for more information on common OSSEC alerts.